ibm-cloud-docs/power-iaas/compliances.md

 The {{site.data.keyword.powerSys_notm}} provides programs and certifications that help you establish and strengthen compliance for a wide range of internationally recognized standards.
 {: shortdesc}

+## Financial Services® Validated
+{: #fs-cloud-comp}

+IBM designates IBM Cloud services as IBM Cloud for Financial Services validated when the services have been determined to materially implement IBM Cloud framework for Financial Services control requirements.

+For more information and the list of validated IBM Cloud services, see [{{site.data.keyword.cloud}} for Financial Services®](https://www.ibm.com/cloud/compliance/ibm-cloud-for-financial-services){: external}.

 ## SOC
 {: #soc-cert}